School dinners, “kiss-catch”, free milk, bob-a-job week, Bonfire Night, snowball fights, power cuts . . . ee bah gum!

 Wath Central Junior School

-My memories of Wath Central are many; Visits to the local church (All Saints) for brass rubbing, trips to the local fire station and farms, drawing outside on the grass underneath a huge weeping willow tree on glorious sunny days, Hot lunches in the canteen where every table had a “monitor” whose responsibility was to cut the food into the required amount of portions and serve the table (and if you were very unlucky this duty would fall to a teacher).
+My memories of Wath Central are many; Visits to the local church (All Saints) for brass rubbing, trips to the local fire station and farms, drawing outside on the grass underneath a huge weeping willow tree on glorious sunny days, school dinners in the canteen where every table had a “monitor” whose responsibility was to cut the food into the required amount of portions and serve the table (and if you were very unlucky this duty would fall to a teacher).

 At the end of school each day we would place our chairs up on the desks and say our prayers (“Hands together, eyes closed”).